hmcts/blob-router-service/README.md

 ### Retrieving subscription key

-You can get your subscription key for the API using Azure Portal.
-In order to do this, perform the following steps:
+You can get the subscription key for the API from the reform-scan-{env} key vault.

-- Search for the right API Management service instance (`core-api-mgmt-{environment}`) and navigate to its page
-- From the API Management service page, navigate to Developer portal (`Developer portal` link at the top bar)
-- In developer portal navigate to `Products` tab and click on `blob-router`
-- Navigate to `Subscriptions` which holds the list of them.
-At least 1 (default) should be present
-- Click on the `...` at the right of selected subscription and choose `Show/hide keys`.
-This will toggle the keys.
-You will need to provide one of the Primary/Secondary value in your request to the API.
+The available subscription keys in the key vault are:
+  - bulk-scan-team-cft-apim-subscription-key
+  - exela-cft-apim-subscription-key (supplier key)
+  - iron-mountain-cft-apim-subscription-key (supplier key)

 ### Getting the token through the API